$\widehat{sl_2}$ symmetry of ${\mathbb R}^{1,3}$ gravity: Conclusion and Discussions

-In this paper we introduced a new set of boundary conditions for the four dimensional classical gravity without cosmological constant (the ${\mathbb R}^{1,3}$ gravity) with asymptotically flat spacetime near the null infinities.
+In this paper we introduced a new set of boundary conditions for the four dimensional classical gravity without cosmological constant (the ${\mathbb R}^{1,3}$ or ${\mathbb R}^{2,2}$ gravity) that are asymptotically locally flat near the null infinities.
 Our boundary conditions are non-Dirichlet.
 By considering a Chiral gauge for the metric on 2-dimensional spatial manifold $\Sigma_2$ motivated by Polyakov's gauge for asymptotically locally $AdS_3$ of \cite{Avery:2013dja} we provide the complete class of locally flat solutions.
 Constructing and making use of a set of appropriate boundary terms to impose a variational principle, we restrict the class of locally flat solutions to a subset.
 By studying the symmetry algebra of the vector fields that leave our final solution space invariant, we show that it is a novel extension of the Poincare algebra that includes a chiral $\mathfrak{sl}_2$ current algebra.
 Our symmetry algebra is identical to the recently uncovered symmetry algebra of the celestial CFT from its conformal soft theorems \cite{banerjee:2020gp, Banerjee:2021dlm}.

 Our variational problem is defined for $4d$ Einstein gravity with a specific set of boundary terms we proposed in the text.
-To ensure $\delta S =0$ for the allowed classical solutions we have chosen to impose additional boundary conditions on the configurations that already solve the bulk equations of motion.
-We would like to emphasise that even in the case of Dirichlet boundary conditions (in which the metric on $\Sigma_2$ is held fixed) there are additional conditions imposed by our variational principle and solving them in a non-chiral fashion requires us to set $g^{(1,1)}_{zz} = g^{(1,1)}_{\bar z \bar z} =0$.
+To ensure $\delta S =0$ for the allowed classical solutions we have chosen to impose additional boundary conditions on the configurations that already solve the bulk equations of motion.\footnote{It is known that a consistent variational problem at null-infinities would not allow solutions representing gravitational radiation at infinity.
+Our boundary conditions, however, are weak enough to at least allow for Schwarzchild black hole in the solution space.} We would like to emphasise that even in the case of Dirichlet boundary conditions (in which the metric on $\Sigma_2$ is held fixed) there are additional conditions imposed by our variational principle and solving them in a non-chiral fashion requires us to set $g^{(1,1)}_{zz} = g^{(1,1)}_{\bar z \bar z} =0$.
 Even though we did not provide the details it can be seen easily that the residual large diffeomorphisms of such Dirichlet class of solutions does not permit extension of the Lorentz algebra part of the $\mathfrak{bms}_4$ into two copies of Witt algebra.
 Thus our boundary conditions would not allow the extended $\mathfrak{bms}_4$ as the asymptotic symmetry algebra in the Dirichlet case.
-It will be important explore the consequences of this fact further.
+It will be important to explore the consequences of this fact further.